DarshanPoralu/Udemy_flutter_course_apps/dicee_app/README.md

 ## What you will create

-Mi Card is a personal business card.
-Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
-Well, now you can get them to download your business card as an app.
+We’re going to make a Las Vegas dice app.
+You can make the die roll at the press of a button.
+With this app in your pocket, you’ll be able to settle any score on the go!

 ## What you will learn

-* How to create Stateless Widgets
-* What is the difference between hot reload and hot refresh and running an app from cold
+- How to use Flutter stateless widgets to design the user interface.
-* How to use Containers to lay out your UI
+- How to use Flutter stateful widgets to update the user interface.
+- How to change the properties of various widgets.
-* How to use Columns and Rows to position your UI elements
+- How to use onPressed listeners to detect when buttons are pressed.
-* How to add custom fonts
-* How to add Material icons
-* How to style Text widgets
+- How to use setState to mark the widget tree as dirty and requiring update on the next render.
-* How to read and use Flutter Documentation
+- How to use Expanded to make widgets adapt to screen dimensions.
+- Understand and use string interpolation.
+- Learn about basic dart programming concepts such as data types and functions.
+- Code and use gesture controls.

 ## Getting Started